separation at the silicon, separation at the foundation

 MARKET TRENDS

 Hackers have been quick to take advantage of this shift.
-In just 10 cyber incidents during 2021, over $600 million in cash was stolen or taken as ransom.
-Tens of millions of citizen records were stolen, 40,000 businesses’ IT operations put at risk, one billion airline passenger details compromised and at least one bank was effectively shut down for over a week.
+In just ten cyber incidents during 2021, over $600 million in cash was stolen or taken as ransom.
+Tens of millions of citizen records were stolen, 40,000 businesses’ IT operations were put at risk, one billion airline passenger details were compromised, and at least one bank was effectively shut down for over a week.

 INCREASING CHALLENGES TO SECURITY